 See above for instructions on how to view diagnostic test results.

-The diagnostic level indicates where within the year level the pupil has been placed in relation to your school’s curriculum.
+The diagnostic level indicates where within the year level the student has been placed in relation to your school’s curriculum.

 In the Scottish Curriculum, the spelling diagnostic score will be in accordance with the Year level (Early to Fourth).
-For example a spelling diagnostic score of 2.60 means the pupil will be working on around 60% through the Second Level skills.
-A spelling diagnostic score of 0.30 means that the pupil is working through the Early level skills at a 30% completion.
+For example a spelling diagnostic score of 2.60 means the student will be working on around 60% through the Second Level skills.
+A spelling diagnostic score of 0.30 means that the student is working through the Early level skills at a 30% completion.

 Currently, we do not have Scottish curriculum for Grammar.
 If you’re part of a Scottish school the grammar diagnostic will correspond to the English curriculum and the result for the grammar diagnostic will appear as per the English curriculum.

 Diagnostic test score of 0.00 – If your student has received a spelling or grammar diagnostic score of 0.00, it does not mean that they have failed to answer any question correctly.
 A 0.00 means that the student will be starting at the beginning of the skill plan as they did not get a minimum of 80% accuracy in the easiest skill to progress further in the spelling or grammar diagnostic.